On two group functors extending Schur multipliers: Some isomorphisms

-\begin{remark} \begin{iprf} \item If $G$ has an abelian Schur cover, say $H/M=G$, then $M\leq H'$ implies $M=1$, hence $G=H$ is abelian and the assumptions of Theorem \ref{thm:epi2} are always satisfied, so $\tau(G)\cong \tilde{K}(G,3)$. \item If a Schur cover $H$ of $G$ admits an AI-automorphism $\alpha$ that fixes the Schur multiplier $M$, then $\alpha$ induces an AI-automorphism of $G\cong H/M$ since $H/H'\cong G/G'$. \item Based on Theorem \ref{thm:epi2} and example computations, we conjecture that $\tau(G)\cong \tilde K(G,3)$ only if $G$ admits an AI-automorphism.
+\begin{remark} \begin{iprf} \item If $G$ has an abelian Schur cover, say $H/M=G$, then $M\leq H'$ implies that $M=1$, so $G=H$ is cyclic, the assumptions of Theorem \ref{thm:epi2} are satisfied, and $\tau(G)\cong \tilde{K}(G,3)\cong K(G,3)$. \item If a Schur cover $H$ of $G$ admits an AI-automorphism $\alpha$ that leaves $M$ invariant, then $\alpha$ induces an AI-automorphism of $G\cong H/M$ since $H/H'\cong G/G'$. \item Based on Theorem \ref{thm:epi2} and example computations, we conjecture that $\tau(G)\cong \tilde K(G,3)$ only if $G$ admits an AI-automorphism.
+The results that follow and Example \ref{ex:cf} below support this conjecture.
 A stronger conjecture would be that $\tau(G)\cong \tilde K(G,3)$ if and only if $G$ admits an AI-automorphism that lifts to an AI-automorphism of a Schur cover inverting the Schur multiplier.
 However, this is not true as can be shown by a direct computation with GAP: the group $G=C_4\times C_4$ has Schur multiplier $M\cong C_4$, has an AI-automorphism, and satisfies $\tau(G)\cong\tilde K(G,3)$; up to isomorphism $G$ has three Schur covers $H_1$, $H_2$, and $H_3$, with GAP SmallGroup id [64,18], [64,19], and [64,28], respectively.
 Each $H_i$ has a unique $M_i\leq H_i'\cap Z(H_i)$ with $M_i\cong M$ and $H_i/M_i\cong G$.
-Only $H_1$ and $H_2$ have AI-automorphisms, but all of those act trivially on $H$.
+Only $H_1$ and $H_2$ have AI-automorphisms, but all of those act trivially on $M$.
 A similar statement holds for the non-abelian $C_4\times (C_4\ltimes C_3)$ with GAP id [48,11].
 This illustrates several things: First, whether or whether not an AI-automorphism of $G$ lifts to an AI-automorphism of a Schur cover depends on the isomorphism type of the Schur cover.
-Second, we can have $\tau(G)\cong \tilde K(G,3)$ even though there is no lift of an AI-automorphism of $G$ that inverts the Schur multiplier, cf.\ Theorem \ref{thm:epi2}. \end{iprf} \end{remark}
+Second, we can have $\tau(G)\cong \tilde K(G,3)$ even though there is no lift of an AI-automorphism of $G$ that inverts the Schur multiplier. \end{iprf} \end{remark}